arXiv/accessibility2024/source/participants.md

 Signly provides synchronous, in-vision, sign language translations on any webpage, with the goal of improving equal access to digital information, advice and services.
 [Mark's Linkedin](https://www.linkedin.com/in/mark-applin-20b9384/)

 ### Frank Elavsky
-PhD Candidate, Human-Computer Interaction Institute, Carnegie Mellon University; Data interaction research at Apple; W3C invited expert in Data Visualization in the ARIA Working Group.
+PhD Student, Human-Computer Interaction Institute, Carnegie Mellon University; Data interaction research at Apple; W3C invited expert in Data Visualization in the ARIA Working Group.

 Frank's research focuses on methods that improve greater adoption of accessibility practices, engineer tools and systems that improve inclusive practitioner work and outcomes, and critically examine ways that sociotechnical systems exclude people with disabilities.
 [Frank's Homepage](https://www.frank.computer/)